iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 - Go for the “zero-configuration git integration”
 - Go for the custom CI/CD approach

-## Why would you need a custom integration
+## Why would you need a custom integration?

 Why resort to a custom integration over the “zero-configuration git integration”?
 It makes sense if:

 - you want full control over your CI/CD pipeline (e.g. linting and running tests)
-- you are using Github Enterprise and can’t leverage Vercel’s Github Integration
+- you are using GitHub Enterprise and can’t leverage Vercel’s GitHub Integration

-In this article I will show you how to set up your CI/CD pipelines using Github Actions and deploy your application to Vercel.
+In this article I will show you how to set up your CI/CD pipelines using GitHub Actions and deploy your application to Vercel.

 ## Steps to take

 - Disable Vercel’s “zero-configuration git integration”
-- Create pipelines in Github Actions
+- Create pipelines in GitHub Actions
     - Test, lint & build (CI)
     - Deployment (CD)